-In order to care for and keep our staff, students, families, and communities safe during these challenging times, the following expectations and guidelines are put in place.
-These were developed by reviewing the latest information obtained at the time from the Centers for Disease Control and Prevention (CDC), and local and State guidance.
-By following these guidelines, we are promoting safety and well being for all children and adults that we serve.
+In order to care for and keep our staff, students, families, and communities safe during these challenging times, the following expectations and guidelines are put in place until further communication by KIPP Texas.
+These were developed by reviewing the latest information from the Centers for Disease Control and Prevention (CDC), and local and state guidance, including mandates from the Texas Education Agency (TEA) By following these guidelines, we are promoting safety and well being for all children and adults that we serve.